Italian name: Given names

-Italian unisex names are very rare (e.g. Celeste), but the feminine name Maria is common as a masculine second name, as in Gianmaria, Carlo Maria, Anton Maria etc.
+Italian unisex names are very rare (e.g. Celeste), but the feminine name Maria can be used as a masculine second name, as in Gianmaria, Carlo Maria, etc.

 Surnames

 Italy has the largest collection of surnames (cognomi) of any country in the world, with over 350,000.
 Men—except slaves—in ancient Rome always had hereditary surnames, i.e., nomen (clan name) and cognomen (side-clan name).
 However, the multi-name tradition was lost by the Middle Ages.
 Outside the aristocracy, where surnames were often patronymic or those of manors or fiefs, most Italians began to assume hereditary surnames around 1450.

-Registration of baptisms and marriages became mandatory in parishes after the Council of Trento in 1564.
+Registration of baptisms and marriages became mandatory in parishes after the Council of Trent in 1564.